Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Introduction

-As is done in much of the interference literature and other settings where SUTVA is violated, assumptions on potential outcomes must be made when the bipartite graph has a many-to-many structure in order to allow for tractable inference.
-One such assumption is the exposure-response model, which posits that outcomes are some simple function of the treatment assignments of neighboring units in the bipartite graph.
-In this work, we propose a new unbiased estimator and class of designs which, when used together, increase precision of treatment effect estimates under a linear exposure-response model.
-The main contributions are summarized as follows: \begin{itemize} \item We propose the Exposure-Reweighted Linear (\doseht) estimator, a linear estimator of the average treatment effect under the linear exposure-response model.
-We show that this estimator is unbiased and it achieves high precision when the exposures have high variance and are negatively correlated. \item We then propose \ref{eq:cluster_objective}, a cluster-based design which aims to increase exposure variance and negatively correlate exposures, thereby increasing the precision of the \doseht estimator. \end{itemize} By constructing the estimator and design together, we can achieve estimates with higher precision.
-We demonstrate the effectiveness of our methods on a publicly-available Amazon product review dataset, used in prior work studying this setting.
+As is done in much of the interference literature and other settings where SUTVA is violated, assumptions on potential outcomes are made when the bipartite graph has a many-to-many structure in order to allow for tractable inference.
+One such assumption is existence of an exposure mapping, which posits that outcomes are some simple function of the treatment assignments of neighboring units in the bipartite graph \citep{Toulis13, Aronow2017}.
+In this work, we study estimation of an all-or-nothing treatment effect in the bipartite experimental framework under a linear exposure-response model, where exposures are linear functions of assignments and responses are linear functions of the exposures.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We describe the Exposure-Reweighted Linear (\doseht) estimator, an unbiased linear estimator of the average total treatment effect under the linear exposure-response model.
+We show that the \doseht estimator is consistent and asymptotically normal, provided the graph is sufficiently sparse. \item We describe a variance estimator, which may be used to construct confidence intervals via a normal approximation.
+We show that under mild conditions on the exposure distribution, the variance estimator is unbiased and consistent.
+Additionally, we prove asymptotic validity of normal-based confidence intervals using the variance estimator. \item We describe the behavior of the \doseht estimator when the linear exposure-response model does not hold, showing that it still estimates an interpretable and policy relevant causal quantity. \item We describe \exposuredesign, a cluster-based design which aims to increase the precision of the \doseht estimator.
+The design achieves this by increasing the variance of individual exposures while decreasing the covariance between different exposures.
+This improves precision is several settings of interest. \end{itemize}